 - ArcView Shape Files (.shp)

 - Autocad (.dxf)

 - Digital Line Graphs (.opt) line sources only

 - Geographic Markup Language (.gml)

 - GPS Exchange Format (.gpx)

 - Keyhole Markup Language (.kml)

 - MapInfo Interchange (.mif)

+- Portable Network Graphic (.png)

+- JPEG File Interchange Format (.jpg)

+- Tag Image File Format (.tif)

+- Windows Bitmap (.bmp)

 To export a layer into any of these formats first click on the layer in the layer panel to select it.
 Then click on the Export Layer button on the toolbar.
-This brings up the export layer screen, as shown in Figure 61.
+This brings up the export layer screen, as shown in Figure 63.
 Select the file type you wish to export to, give the file a name then click on the Save button.

-Figure 61 - The Export Layer window.
+Figure 63 - The Export Layer window.

 Alternatively a layer can be exported by selecting it and then right-clicking to display the menu.
-Select Export layer and then select the file type from the sub-menu which offers four formats, to SHP...., to KML...., to CSV... and for SPT....
+Select Export layer and then select the file type from the sub-menu which offers four formats, to SHP..., to KML..., to CSV... and for SPT..., for data layers containing points, polylines or polygons including ADMS layers.